Cyclades sailing holidays

 Lavrion yacht charter base

-The port of Lavrion (Laurion) - Λαύριο is located at the south east of Attica, and is in many aspects a more convenient location for yacht charters to explore the Cyclades than the Alimos marina – Kalamaki marina in Athens.
+The port of Lavrion (Laurion) - Λαύριο is located at the south-east coast of Attica, and is in many aspects a more convenient location for yacht charters to explore the Cyclades than the Alimos marina – Kalamaki marina in Athens.

 Sailing map of Lavrio lavrion.